nextcloud/docker/README.md

 Then run `docker-compose up -d`, now you can access Nextcloud at http://localhost:8080/ from your host system.

 # Make your Nextcloud available from the internet
-Until here your Nextcloud is just available from you docker host.
-If you want you Nextcloud available from the internet adding SSL encryption is mandatory.
+Until here, your Nextcloud is just available from you docker host.
+If you want your Nextcloud available from the internet adding SSL encryption is mandatory.

 ## HTTPS - SSL encryption
 There are many different possibilities to introduce encryption depending on your setup.

 We recommend using a reverse proxy in front of our Nextcloud installation.
 Your Nextcloud will only be reachable through the proxy, which encrypts all traffic to the clients.
-You can mount your manually generated certificates to the proxy or use a fully automated solution, which generates and renews the certificates for you.
+You can mount your manually generated certificates to the proxy or use a fully automated solution which generates and renews the certificates for you.

 In our [examples](https://github.com/nextcloud/docker/tree/master/.examples) section we have an example for a fully automated setup using a reverse proxy, a container for [Let's Encrypt](https://letsencrypt.org/) certificate handling, database and Nextcloud.
 It uses the popular [nginx-proxy](https://github.com/jwilder/nginx-proxy) and [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) containers.
 Please check the according documentations before using this setup.

 # First use
-When you first access your Nextcloud, the setup wizard will appear and ask you to choose an administrator account, password and the database connection.
+When you first access your Nextcloud, the setup wizard will appear and ask you to choose an administrator account username, password and the database connection.
 For the database use `db` as host and `nextcloud` as table and user name.
 Also enter the password you chose in your `docker-compose.yml` file.

 # Update to a newer version
 Updating the Nextcloud container is done by pulling the new image, throwing away the old container and starting the new one.